Message from Susan V. Bosak

 Educator, Legacy Project

-Sometimes in this fast-paced world, we need to stop and just listen to each other.
+There is wisdom to be found in life stories.
 Everyone has a unique story – all we have to do is listen.
 And if we listen, we can change lives, including our own, and change communities.

 That's the power of the annual Listen to a Life Story Contest.

-We appreciate grandparents and grandfriends taking the time to share, and students taking the time to listen.
+We appreciate all the grandparents and grandfriends taking the time to share, and students taking the time to listen.

 While not every entry can be an "official winner," everyone who participates in this contest is a winner.
 Each entry is important to us, and we respect the time – and effort – you put into making an entry happen.
 While I wish we had the resources to provide personal feedback on each entry, know that we appreciate every single word you write and every part of yourself you share.